quanopt/blockchat/README.md

 ## Note

 This is a filtered snapshot of our internal repo.
-If you've not seen the link during a presentation, the project might seem to contain a bit of slack here and there -- this is mostly because it's a filtered version with lots of extra components removed.
 We've done a quick cleanup, but might've missed a few parts.

 The current version is mainly to be used on Ubuntu 16.04.
 Ubuntu 17.10 is tested, and is a viable option with a few modifications to the setup script.